jjadeb/UBCSalary/README.md

 Due to restrictions in distribution of faculty department and job title data, this analysis is not completely reproducible.
 That being said, below are all the instructions I can give on how to make the project run smoothly.

-Create a folder called data within the repository.

 **For UBC Salary data**:
 Go to the following link: [https://finance.ubc.ca/reporting-planning-analysis/financial-reports](https://finance.ubc.ca/reporting-planning-analysis/financial-reports).
 Open the most recent Financial Information Act Report, and click Control + A to copy the contents of the pdf.